Karon03/Milestone-Project-3/README.md

 ## How to Use the Application

 Upon entering the website, users will be prompted to either sign up or log in.
-After completing the signup or login process, users will be greeted by the Dashboard, where they can log transactions, input income amounts, and view a list of expenses/transactions.
+After completing the signup or login process, users will be greeted by the Dashboard, where they can log transactions, input income amount, and view a list of expenses/transactions.

 ## Technologies Used